 A TLS/SSL session is established between the web server and the web proxy, and a second TLS/SSL session is established between the web proxy and the client browser.
-The web proxy will use the information from the real certificate of the server to create a new certificate on-the-fly, and then sign it using its own Certificate Authority.
+The web proxy will use the information from the real certificate of the server to create a new certificate on the fly and then sign it using its own Certificate Authority.
 This new certificate is passed to the client browser in the TLS/SSL handshake.
-It is important to note that the web proxy cannot use the certificate of the firewall itself because the hostname would not match the site the browser is trying to connect to.
-It cannot re-use the actual certificate from the real web server, because it would be unable to decrypt the traffic.
-It must create a new certificate which it can use for decryption and then it must have that certificate signed.
+It’s important to note that the web proxy can't use the firewall's certificate because the hostname would not match the site the browser is trying to connect to.
+It can't re-use the actual certificate from the real web server, because it would be unable to decrypt the traffic.
+It must create a new certificate that it can use for decryption, and then it must have that certificate signed.

-If the client browser accepts the certificate and completes the TLS/SSL handshake, it will send an HTTP request over the encrypted connection to what it thinks is the web server, but what in reality is the web proxy.
-The proxy impersonates the website, decrypts the data, scans it and applies any policy.
-It then re-encrypts the data to send it to the web server (now pretending that it is the browser).
+If the client browser accepts the certificate and completes the TLS/SSL handshake, it’ll send an HTTP request over the encrypted connection to what it thinks is the web server, but what, in reality, is the web proxy.
+The proxy impersonates the website, decrypts the data, scans it, and applies any policy.
+It then re-encrypts the data to send to the web server (now pretending it’s the browser).
 The same happens in the response.

-If the client browser sees a certificate that looks correct but is signed by a Certificate Authority that it does not trust, it will not complete the TLS/SSL handshake.
-Because of the security design of browsers when doing HTTPS, the users will get a warning.
+If the client browser sees a certificate that looks correct but is signed by a Certificate Authority that it does not trust, it won’t complete the TLS/SSL handshake.
+The users will get a warning because of the security design of browsers when doing HTTPS.
 HTTPS is designed and implemented so that no one can eavesdrop on the conversation without the user knowing.

-Browsers can have additional specific trusted website certificates that prevent warnings for those websites only.
-Browsers can have additional Certificate Authorities trusted on them, which prevent warnings that are due to the certificate being signed by an untrusted CA. Therefore a network administrator can install (trust) the web proxy's Certificate Authority on each computer/browser.
-Now when the web proxy creates a certificate and signs it with its CA, the browser trusts that CA and will establish the connection.
+Browsers can have additional specific trusted website certificates that only prevent warnings for those websites.
+Browsers can have additional Certificate Authorities trusted on them, preventing warnings due to the certificate being signed by an untrusted CA. Therefore, a network administrator can install (trust) the web proxy's Certificate Authority on each computer/browser; when the web proxy creates a certificate and signs it with its CA, the browser trusts that CA and will establish the connection.

-When HTTPS decrypt and scan is not enabled and a client browser makes the first HTTPS request to a website, the web browser will start negotiating a TLS/SSL connection with SNI information that has the domain name of the website.
-For example, the browser may be requesting www.google.com/search but the proxy will only see a TLS/SSL connection with SNI for www.google.com.
-Or it may be requesting innocentsite.com/.../malware.exe and the proxy only sees innocentsite.com.
-After the TLS/SSL connection is fully established and there is an encrypted tunnel, the proxy cannot see the HTTP requests and responses within it.
-Therefore it can only perform blocks based on the category of the domain in the SNI while the connection is still being established.
-It cannot do categorization or blocks based on the path and it cannot virus scan any files that get downloaded.
+When HTTPS decrypt and scan aren’t turned on, and a client browser makes the first HTTPS request to a website, the web browser will start negotiating a TLS/SSL connection with SNI information that has the website's domain name.
+For example, the browser may request www.google.com/search, but the proxy will only see a TLS/SSL connection with SNI for www.google.com.
+Or it may be requesting innocentsite.com/.../malware.exe, and the proxy only sees innocentsite.com.
+After the TLS/SSL connection is fully established and there’s an encrypted tunnel, the proxy can't see the HTTP requests and responses within it.
+Therefore, it can only perform blocks based on the domain category in the SNI while the connection is still being established.
+It can't categorize or block based on the path or virus scan of any downloaded files.
 It does know the total bytes transmitted and the connection time.

 HTTPS decryption means that the web proxy can now see inside the encrypted HTTPS traffic.
-Anyone who has login access to the firewall could potentially see that traffic as well.
-If you do not have strong passwords on your firewall, if you allow ssh access, if you leave your firewall insecure, then HTTPS scanning makes the clients less secure.
+Anyone with login access to the firewall could see that traffic as well.
+If you don’t have strong passwords on your firewall, allow SSH access, or leave your firewall insecure, then HTTPS scanning makes the clients less secure.
 However, if your firewall is insecure, a potential attacker has much richer targets than HTTPS traffic.

 HTTPS decryption means that the web proxy will see and log the paths within an HTTPS session.
-This does not affect security but it may affect privacy.
-For example, an administrator will be able to see what their users are searching for in Google, or what URLs they are going to at their bank.
+This does not affect security, but it may affect privacy.
+For example, an administrator can see what their users search for in Google, or what URLs they’re going to at their bank.

-Aside from the security of the firewall itself, turning on HTTPS Scanning does not make you or the clients any less secure.
+Aside from the firewall's security, turning on HTTPS Scanning does not make you or the clients any less secure.

-If you have AV scanning on your endpoint, it is perfectly fine to also scan on the XG.
-There is no problem with scanning twice (aside from it taking longer), and in fact, you can specifically turn on two independent AV scanners within the XG and UTM web proxy.
+If you have AV scanning on your endpoint, scanning the Sophos Firewall is fine.
+There’s no problem with scanning twice (aside from it, taking longer), and in fact, you can specifically turn on two independent AV scanners within the Sophos Firewall and UTM web proxy.
 Some people like to have Single Scan with the Avira engine on the web proxy and then Sophos AV on the endpoint, with the concept that two different scan vendors are better.
-Other people who have endpoint AV software from other vendors prefer to use the Sophos AV on the web proxy.
+People with endpoint AV software from other vendors prefer to use the Sophos AV on the web proxy.
 Some jurisdictions and regulations require dual scanning.

-Unless you have a tightly controlled network where you administer every device, there is no guarantee that every device has a virus scanner.
-Therefore virus scanning in the web proxy at the firewall is a good thing.
+Unless you have a tightly controlled network where you administer every device, there’s no guarantee that every device has a virus scanner.
+Therefore, virus scanning in the web proxy at the firewall is a good thing.

-There are some applications, websites, and devices that have problems with virus scanning, or situations where protections that are part of virus scanning interfere with traffic.
+Some applications, websites, and devices have problems with virus scanning or situations where protections that are part of virus scanning interfere with traffic.
 An example would be web requests for partial files.
-These cannot be correctly virus scanned, and are therefore blocked (in UTM and XG proxy mode).
-If you have specific applications or sites that do web requests for partial files, you need an exception that turns off the virus scanner for that specific traffic.
+These can't be correctly virus scanned and are therefore blocked (in UTM and Sophos Firewall proxy mode).
+If you have specific applications or sites that make web requests for partial files, you need an exception that turns off the virus scanner for that specific traffic.

-An administrator can put in web exceptions that prevent virus scanning for certain sources or destinations.
-They can also disable virus scanning in HTTPS traffic by turning off HTTPS decryption for specific traffic using web exceptions (XG and UTM), web profiles (UTM), firewall rules (XG), or SSL/TLS inspection rules (XG).
-They can also cause certain web traffic not to go through the web proxy at all (in UTM this is the transparent mode skiplist, in XG is it a higher level firewall rule).
+An administrator can create web exceptions that prevent virus scanning for certain sources or destinations.
+They can also turn off virus scanning in HTTPS traffic by turning off HTTPS decryption for specific traffic using web exceptions (Sophos Firewall and UTM), web profiles (UTM), firewall rules (Sophos Firewall), or SSL/TLS inspection rules (Sophos Firewall).
+They can also cause certain web traffic not to go through the web proxy at all (in UTM, this is the transparent mode skip list; in Sophos Firewall, is it a higher-level firewall rule).